he-is-james/Printer/README.md

 Install `npm i eslint --save-dev` for both folders and use `npx eslint --init` to create the eslint file.
 ## Running
+First, you must create a `.env` file in `server` and set the variables `PORT` and `URI`.
+The latter is MongoDB's credentials to access your cluster.

 To run the frontend, `cd client npm start`.

 To run the backend, `cd server npm start`.